 - Write a blockbuster crime-solving TV show

 - Look into a career working with offenders or the victims of crime

 Questions and answers

 No questions or answers found containing ''.

-IOA offers specialist courses and once you complete your Introduction to Astronomy course, you will gain a PDF certificate of completion.
-Our courses are accredited by ICOES and CPD Certification Service, meaning that the course counts towards the individuals' CPD hour records.This was helpful.
+Yes, once you complete your Forensic Science course, you will receive a certificate of completion issued by the course provider.This was helpful.
 Thank you for your feedback.